 Dr. Hanna B. Hölling is a Research Professor at Bern Academy of the Arts (HKB) and Honorary Fellow in the History of Art Department at University College London.
-Her work on material cul philosophy and theory of conservation, and postwar art history has been supported by founographs and four edited volumes on these ationally.
-She has published two mon topics, as well as numerous journal articles and critical essays.
+Her work on material cul philosophy and theory of conservation, and postwar art history has been supported by fountionally.
+She has published two mond topics, as well as numerous journal articles and critical essays.

 Acknowledgments I would like to acknowledge the Terra Foundation for American Art and the Smithsonian American Art Museum in Washington, DC, for their generous support of my archival research and the Swiss National Science Foundation for their support of the project Activating Fluxus, within which this essay was completed.
-I thank the Department of History of Art, University College London (UCL), and the Research Department of History of Art, University College London (UCL), and the Research Department, Bern University of the Arts, for making my research possible.
+I thank the Department of History of Art, University College London (UCL), and the Research Department of Instory of the Arts, for making my research possible.
 I thank Amelia Goerlitz, Christine Hennessey, Hannah Pacious, Saisha Grayson, Stacy Weiland, Lynn Putney, Dan Fin, Ann Edwards, and my colleagues at the Smithsonian's Fellows Office for their invaluable support of my research as well as Jules Pelta Feldman, Aga Wielocha, and Emilie Magnin in Bern for their critical reading of the essay.
-I drew ins on from the conversations with my graduate students in the MA module "Intermedia: Art and Materiality, 1960s-70s," which I taught at UCL between 2019 and 2022.
+I drew inspiration from the conversations with my graduate students in the MA module "Intermedia: Art and Materiality, 1960s-70s," which I taught at UCL between